baturaysaglam/AC-Off-POC/README.md

-# Off-Policy Correction for Actor-Critic Algorithms in Deep Reinforcement Learning
+# Off-Policy Correction for Actor-Critic Methods without Importance Sampling
 PyTorch implementation of the _Actor-Critic Off-Policy Correction_ algorithm (AC-Off-POC).
 If you use our code or data, please cite the [paper](https://arxiv.org/abs/2208.00755).

 Note that the implementation of the [DDPG](https://arxiv.org/abs/1509.02971) and [TD3](https://arxiv.org/abs/1802.09477) algorithms are heavily based on the [author's Pytorch implementation of the TD3 algorithm](https://github.com/sfujim/TD3).